 - Monitor all variations of your brand’s name.

 - Monitor any potential misspellings of your brand’s name.

 - Monitor the names of the most active/visible members of your company.

 - Catalogue positive sentiment mentions for future marketing use.

 - Monitor mentions of specific campaigns you may be running

 - Monitor and translate mentions in any other languages in which your brand is likely to be mentioned.

-- Use a tool like Percolate to email you a list of the day’s most shared stories in your industry.
+- Use a tool like Nuzzle to email you a list of the day’s most shared stories in your industry.